Desk with Laptop, Calculator, Files and small model of house with epc colours

 Home Batteries

-Home batteries allow you to store electrical energy, and then use that energy at a different time of the day.
+Home batteries allow you to store electrical energy, and then consume it at a different time.

-Any spare power in the Home Battery could also be exported back to the National Grid for a finaical return, depending on your tariff.
+It's also possible for any spare power in the home battery to be exported back to the National Grid for financial reward.

-Home batteries are often fitted in combination with solar photovoltaic panels , but they can also be fitted on their own and used simply for load shifting.
+Home batteries are often fitted in combination with solar photovoltaic panels , but they can be fitted on their own and used simply for load shifting (i.e. charging at night and consuming during the day).

 A home battery installation A home battery installation